anuplive/java-notes/README/SystemDesign/kafka.md

 ---

 These questions cover the full spectrum of Kafka concepts from basics to advanced topics, giving you a thorough understanding of how to use Kafka with Java in production environments.
 Preparing for these will help you master Kafka and be ready for real-world challenges.

+## Kafka - Top of my mind
+Will revisit this
+Issue while repaving the cluster and back consumers Issue with the vault password and clients accessing the password Issue with selecting the partition key .
+Slowness in Kafka
+Message replay and retry logic
+Multiple Consumers trying to and finally no consumer is making ant progress to read the messages